logandaniels/logandaniels.github.io/content/blog/apple-music-is-all-i-ever-wanted.md

 I only listen to a single playlist.
 It's called "Feel Good".
 And I do.

+--

+**Update:** After using it for some time, I have some critiques of Apple Music too, as well as a theory that I could solve some of my Spotify problems by using the service differently.
+I plan to make a more detailed comparison post after I've had time to experiment more, including trying out...
+YouTube Music!

 [^1]: Literally.
 Spotify Discover Weekly once recommended to me the lively tunes [Depression is Here](https://open.spotify.com/track/1s7pDASwz8KkfRfGdwGJoo) and [Congratulations, You Survived Your Suicide](https://open.spotify.com/track/30j49jjGOeT4GuvRnHhjb6).